Learn what a list is and how to use them.

 What is a list?

 List block properties contain a set of List properties at the top and individual properties for each item within the list at the bottom.
 The individual properties can be dragged out of a List to create an individual item.
-The dropdown arrow next to the individual entities can be clicked to obtain more information on just that individual list entity.
-You can also click and drag individual entities into the notebook to create a new single variable separated from the list.
+The dropdown arrow next to the individual entities can be expanded to reveal more information on that individual list entity.
+You can click and drag the individual chips into the notebook to create a new single variable separated from the list.

 There are two methods to add blocks to a list:

 - Drag a new block into a List block.
 Remember that all entities in a list must have the same block type (i.e. they must have the same icon in the top left corner of the block).

 - Select the '+' to add more inputs.
 If you add too many, use the '-' on the left of the input to remove them.